-Most PRDs collapse because the outline was wrong, not the writing.
+Most PRDs collapse because the outline was wrong, not because the writing was bad.
 These 15 prompts generate the structural skeleton — the headings, the order, the missing-section checklist — for feature PRDs, MVP PRDs, platform PRDs, growth PRDs and bug-batch PRDs.
-Use them as the bones; fill the prose later using your draft prompts.
+Use them as the bones; fill the prose later with your draft prompts.
+They are written to run as-is in ChatGPT (GPT-5.5), Claude (Opus 4.7 or Sonnet 4.6), or Gemini 3.1 Pro.

 Who this is for